 Are you nervous that your kids will fight you on letting go of toys?
 Here are a few ways to tackle this challenge and start taking back your home from the toy clutter!

 Do You Need A Playroom: If you have a playroom, do you need it?
-I’m being honest - your kids probably bring everything to the living room or their room anyway.
-You could clear out an entire room for another use my consolidating the toys your kids have outgrown or never play with.
+I’m being honest - your kids probably bring everything to the living room or their bedroom anyway.
+You could clear out an entire room for another use by consolidating the toys your kids have outgrown or never play with.

 Give Each Child A Personal Bin: If your kids are into their own things (maybe you have a daughter and a son - one likes barbies and one likes ninja turtles).
 Give them each a bin of the size of your choosing and tell them they can keep whatever they want as long as it fits in their bin!

 One Bin/Category: Maybe you have toys that all your children play with such as a play kitchen, blocks, and dress up items.
 Give each category a bin and keep only enough to fill each bin with play food, blocks, and costumes respectively.

 Make It A Game: If your kids are fighting you on decluttering their toys turn it into a game.
 Have them pick an item to keep and an item to give away.

 Keep Only Versatile Toys: Toys (like kitchen gadgets) can get really specific.
 Try to stay away from these and declutter (avoid purchasing) these first.
 You can have a dollhouse full of furniture and accessories, along with a bin full of dolls.
 OR.
 You can have a favorite block set and random characters (family, princesses, animals), that encourage your kids to use their imagination.